sychan/kb_sdk_docs/source/tutorial/initialize.rst

    A KBase module contains all of the components for one or more apps.
 The components are all stored in the same directory and are all uploaded to a single github repository.
 There are pros and cons to bundling several apps in one module versus creating one app per module.
-See `terminology <../references/terminology.html>`_ for more information.
+See `terminology  |terminology_link| for more information.

 The KBase SDK provides a way to quickly bootstrap a new module by generating most of the required components.